Get

 Size: 4 – 8 pounds

 Singapura Cats are some of the smartest domestic cats around, and they’re incredibly small; most only weigh 4 to 8 pounds when fully grown!
 The cats are originally from Singapore, where they once roamed and prowled the streets.
 Singapura cats thrive in environments where they can spend lots of time engaged in activities alongside their favorite people.
-They are energetic, and many enjoy hanging out in high places such as cat shelves and trees.
+They are energetic, and many enjoy hanging out in high places like cat shelves and trees.
 They have short, sepia-brown coats that don’t shed much and green, hazel, or yellow eyes.

 divider 3 paws